Women artists: The High Middle Ages

 The 12th century saw the rise of the city in Europe, along with the rise in trade, travel, and universities.
 These changes in society also engendered changes in the lives of women.
 Women were allowed to head their husbands' businesses if they were widowed.
 The Wife of Bath in Chaucer's The Canterbury Tales is one such case.
 During this time, women also were allowed to be part of some artisan guilds.
 Guild records show that women were particularly active in the textile industries in Flanders and Northern France.
 Medieval manuscripts have many marginalia depicting women with spindles.
 In England, women were responsible for creating Opus Anglicanum, or rich embroideries for ecclesiastical or secular use on clothes and various types of hangings.
 Women also became more active in illumination.
 A number of women likely worked alongside their husbands or fathers, including the daughter of Maître Honoré and the daughter of Jean le Noir.
 By the 13th century most illuminated manuscripts were being produced by commercial workshops, and by the end of the Middle Ages, when production of manuscripts had become an important industry in certain centres, women seem to have represented a majority of the artists and scribes employed, especially in Paris.
 The movement to printing, and book illustration to the printmaking techniques of woodcut and engraving, where women seem to have been little involved, represented a setback to the progress of women artists.

-Meanwhile, Jefimija (1349-1405) a Serbian, noblewoman, widow and orthodox nun became known not only as a poet who wrote a lament for her dead son, Uglješa, but also as a skilled needlewoman and engraver.
+Meanwhile, Jefimija (1349–1405) a Serbian, noblewoman, widow and orthodox nun became known not only as a poet who wrote a lament for her dead son, Uglješa, but also as a skilled needlewoman and engraver.
 Her lament for her beloved son which immortalized the sorrow of all mothers mourning their deceased children, was carved on the back of the diptych, (two-panelled icon representing a Virgin and Child) which Teodosije, Bishop of Serres, had presented as a gift to the infant Uglješa at his baptism.
 The piece of art, already valuable because of the gold, precious stones, and beautiful carving on its wooden panels, became priceless after Jefemija's lament was engraved on its back.

 In 15th-century Venice the daughter of the glass artist, Angelo Barovièr, was known to have been the artist behind a particular glass design from Venetian Murano.
 She was Marietta Barovier, a Venetian glass artist.
+Of fourteen specialist glass painters (pictori) documented between 1443 and 1516, she and Elena de Laudo were the only women.

 Seemingly several centuries had to elapse before women were able to pursue the medium in Glass art.